anujpathania/HotSniper/README.md

-# Feature 2: Periodic Power Tracing
+# Feature 2: Periodic Power (using McPAT) & Temperature Tracing (using HotSpot)

 * Major Files of Interest "tools/mcpat.py", "scripts/periodic-power.py"

-* This allows for you to obtain a power trace giving power of different components at a customizable intervals.
+* This allows for you to obtain a power and thermal trace giving power of different components at a customizable intervals.
 You can add or remove elements in power trace by modifying "tools/mcpat.py".

+* Compile HotSpot (Use the one shipped with SniperPlus not the original).

+$ cd SniperPlus

+$ tar -xvzf hotspot.tar.gz

+$ cd hotspot

+$ make

+$ cd ../benchmarks

-* Currently following elements are tracked for each core -
+* Currently following elements are tracked for each core.
+You can toggle  tracking of any of the above indiviusual elements by modifying in "[periodic_power]" property "base.cfg".
+By default all elements tracking is set to true.

+  System Level:

+  L3 - L3 Cache

+  Core Level:

-  L2 - Private L2
+  L2 - L2 Cache

   IS - Instruction Scheduler